DUNE/dunedaqdataformats/docs/v4_4_0/README.md

 - version v4_4_0 gets its name from the DUNE DAQ release made in advance of ProtoDUNE running in April 2024.
 It actually uses code from daqdataformats v3.7.0

+- Update August 21, 2024:  there are non-breaking changes in DUNE DAQ fddaq v4.4.4, which corresponds to daqdataformats v3.7.1.
+These have simply been merged in to this repository without increasing the version number of the interally versioned directories, so it stays at v4_4_0 internally, but the UPS product version is incremented to v4_4_4.

 - remaining documentation is copied from https://github.com/dune-daq/daqdataformats v3.7.0

 - This repository contains raw data bitfields and utilities used to decode them